zdtsw/llama-stack-k8s-operator/README.md

   ```

   The default image used is `quay.io/llamastack/llama-stack-k8s-operator:latest` when not supply argument for `make image`
+  To create a local file `local.mk` with env variables can overwrite the default values set in the `Makefile`.

 - Once the image is created, the operator can be deployed directly.
 For each deployment method a
   kubeconfig should be exported